Aaron-Junker/windows-uwp.de-de/windows-apps-src/launch-resume/support-your-app-with-background-tasks.md

 Erste Schritte für das schnelle Erstellen von Hintergrundaufgaben außerhalb von Prozessen finden Sie unter [Erstellen und Registrieren einer Hintergrundaufgabe außerhalb von Prozessen](create-and-register-a-background-task.md).

 > [!TIP]
-> Ab Windows 10, müssen Sie nicht mehr eine app auf dem Sperrbildschirm als Voraussetzung für eine Hintergrundaufgabe registrieren, dafür zu platzieren.
+> Starting with Windows 10, you no longer need to place an app on the lock screen as a prerequisite for registering a background task for it.

 ## <a name="background-tasks-for-system-events"></a>Hintergrundaufgaben für Systemereignisse